Marketplace

 Camp Store

 We also have a Camp Store on the land for all of your personal needs.
-If you forget anything at all, we probably have it in the camp store!
+If you forget anything, we probably have it in the camp store!
 The Camp Store carries items such as snacks, batteries, hygiene products, bug spray, bowls & utensils, apothecary, books, journals and much more!

 If you will be making products specifically for Spirit Weavers, please reach out!
 We love to carry goods made by our community and value the time and spirit of our makers!

 The Camp store is open each day during the gathering from 12:30-3pm and again from 6-9pm.
-Come say hello and have a look at our curated marketplace.
+Come say hello and have a look at our handmade goods.

 IMG_7284